 Choosing a lender isn't the first step in becoming a homeowner.
-In reality, the home buying process starts with your finances.
-Without an above average FICO score, purchasing a house is harder and, you could find yourself renting longer than you expected in Ocala, Florida until your FICO score is acceptable.
+The content of your wallet begins the home buying process.
+Without a reasonable credit score, purchasing a house is more difficult and, you could end up renting longer than you expected in Ocala until your FICO score is acceptable.

-A FICO score is a review of your years of credit history based on a model developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with most people normally having a score of 600.
+A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with most people traditionally having a score of 650.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get credit.
-Some of the pieces in calculating your FICO score are:
+A low score is just that and often means you can't get credit.
+Some of the pieces in deciding your FICO score are:

 - Credit Inquiries — Do you have too many open accounts?

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

 - Payment History — Do you pay your bills on time ?